headedspy/nvidia-gan2/README.md

 | t / threads  | How many threads can be run at once.
 It will generate that many images at once | 1, 2, 5, 10 |

 Instructions:
 Create a folder and place gan.py in it.
 Create two folders inside as well, one named 'In' and one named 'Out' Place your input maps in the in folder.
-In the terminal, navigate to the location of your folder containing the above.
-This script can be run with the following command: python3 gan.py -s # -t #
+The script can be run with the following command: python3 gan.py -s # -t # The generated images will be saved in th eout folder